LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Lazy Graph Neural Networks

 \subsection{Complexity Analysis}

-As discussed in Section~\ref{sec:lazygnn} and Section~\ref{sec:mini-lazygnn}, LazyGNN is scalable due to its efficiency in computation, memory, and data sampling.
+As discussed in Section~\ref{sec:lazygnn} and Section~\ref{sec:mini-lazygnn}, LazyGNN is scalable due to its efficiency in computation, memory, data sampling, and communication.
 In this section, we provide complexity analyses to further demonstrate its superior scalability.
-Since the major efficiency difference lies in feature aggregation layers, we focus on the complexity of feature aggregation.
+Since the major efficiency difference lies in feature aggregation layers, we focus on the complexity of feature aggregations.
 Suppose $L$ is the number of propagation layers, $H$ is the size of hidden units, $N$ is the number of nodes, $M$ is the number of edges.
 For simplicity, we assume that $H$ is the same for all hidden layers.

-Performing one feature aggregation requires a sparse-dense matrix multiplication that needs $\cO(MH)$ operations.
+\textbf{Computation complexity.} Performing one feature aggregation requires a sparse-dense matrix multiplication that needs $\cO(MH)$ operations.
 Therefore, the computation complexity for forward feature aggregations and backward gradient aggregations is $\cO(2LMH)$ per epoch.
 However, the number of layers $L$ in LazyGNN is much smaller than existing approaches, so it significantly reduces the computation cost.

-For memory complexity, $\cO(NH)$ space is required for the storage of history feature $\vX_L^k$ and gradient $\frac{\partial \cL}{\partial \vX_\tin^k}$ in LazyGNN.
+\textbf{Memory complexity.} $\cO(NH)$ memory space is required for the storage of history feature $\vX_L^k$ (i.e., $\vM_\fea$) and history gradient $\frac{\partial \cL}{\partial \vX_\tin^k}$ (i.e., $\vM_\grad$) in LazyGNN.
 LazyGNN does not store the intermediate state at each feature aggregation layer because the backward gradient computation is agnostic to the forward computation trajectory.
 Therefore, the total memory complexity for LazyGNN is $\cO(NH)$, which is independent of the number of aggregation layers.
-In contrast, existing state-of-art history-embedding based models, such as GNNAutoScale~\cite{fey2021gnnautoscale} and GraphFM~\cite{yu2022graphfm}, require the storage of feature embeddings in every layer, which leads to the memory complexity $\cO(LNH)$.
+In contrast, existing state-of-art history-embedding based models, such as GNNAutoScale~\cite{fey2021gnnautoscale} and GraphFM~\cite{yu2022graphfm}, require the storage of feature embeddings in each layer, which leads to the memory complexity $\cO(LNH)$.
 Moreover, they also require the storage of all intermediate layers for gradient computation.
 Their memory cost increases linearly with the number of layers, which is essential in capturing long-distance dependency in those models.
-In fact, because of the large storage requirements, GAS chooses to save the history embedding in CPU memory, but the data movement between CPU and GPU can be dominant compared with the movement in GPU as verified in Section~\ref{sec:efficiency}.
+In fact, because of the large storage requirements, GAS chooses to save the history embedding in CPU memory, but the data movement between CPU and GPU can be dominating compared with the movement in GPU as verified in Section~\ref{sec:efficiency}.